istio/api/GUIDELINES.md

 ## Exceptions

-Many of the guidelines above are related to limiting breaking changes.
+Many of the guidelines above are related to limiting backward incompatible changes.
 These guidelines apply only between released versions of Istio (including patches and minor releases).
 This means that if a commit is merged into the `master` branch, breaking changes can still be made to it (such as removal, renaming, etc) up until